criblio/helm-charts/common_docs/EXTRA_EXAMPLES.md

 ### Example

-This example exposes the Pod Name as the environment variable `PODNAME`, and the name of the node it's running on as the environment variable `NODENAME`.
+This example exposes the Pod Name as the environment variable `PODNAME`, and the name of the Node it's running on as the environment variable `NODENAME`.

 ```
 envValueFrom: